 Not only do 89 percent of US adults use the internet, but 77 percent of them own a smartphone, and in 2016, mobile web traffic outpaced desktop web traffic for the first time.

 Smartphone = computer user.

-Objection #4: I don’t need a website because I’m not ecommerce or an online business.
+Objection #4: I don’t need a website because my industry doesn’t need one/I’m not An ecommerce or an online business.

 This is a HUGE misconception a lot of people have.
 Just because you’re not ecommerce does not mean you don’t need a website.
-People still need to find you, learn about you, and trust you because they buy from you.
+Consumers—even B2B buyers—still need to find you, learn about you, and trust you because they buy from you.
 The large majority of our clients aren’t ecommerce, and each one of them has seen considerable revenue growth from having a website.

 How Much Does a Website Cost?

 A website can cost anywhere from free to upwards of 100 grand.